Skip to content

 Rate-based rules

 To block requests when the request rate is higher than expected, create a rate-based rule statement.
 To establish the threshold for a rate-based rule, turn on AWS WAF logging.
-Then, analyze the logs to get the rate of requests.
-For information about how to create a rate-based rule, see Creating a rule and adding conditions.
+Then, depending on your logging destination, use Amazon Athena or Amazon CloudWatch Log Insights to analyze your logs.

-You can also create a rate-based rule statement that's specific to a URI path.
-Brute force attacks typically target login pages to get access to account credentials.
+You can also create a rate-based rule statement that's specific to a URI path, such as /login.
+Brute force attacks typically target login pages to gain access to account credentials.
 Different pages on a website might receive different rates of requests.
-For example, a home page might receive a higher rate of traffic compared with a login page.
+For example, a home page might receive a higher rate of traffic compared to a login page.

 CAPTCHA puzzles